erdc/proteus/doc/source/models/body_dynamics.rst

 When set up properly and running with a Proteus Navier-Stokes simulation, the fluid pressure will be applied on the boundaries of the rigid body.
-The ChBody will be moved accordingly, as well as its boundaries (supposing that a moving mesh of immersed boundaries are used).
+The ChBody will be moved accordingly, as well as its boundaries (supposing that a moving mesh or immersed boundaries are used).

 .. attention::